cksystemsgroup/unicorn/book/src/concept_1.md

 </td></tr> </table>

 Every memory cell or register, which is not explicitly mentioned here is _Uninitialized_.
-Now the initial state of the machine is defined and we can start executing.
+With this the initial state of the machine is defined and we can start executing.

 ### Symbolic Execution